lextm/blog/_posts/2006/2006-12-4-hardquery-report-using-log4net-now.md

 ---
+description: This post describes that I have changed the logging framework to log4net.
+excerpt_separator: <!--more-->
 layout: post
-title: "HardQuery Report: Using log4net now"
-description: "This post describes that I have changed the logging framework to log4net."
-tags: Code-Beautifier-Collection Delphi
 permalink: /hardquery-report-using-log4net-now-dfb6b817a46a
-excerpt_separator: <!--more-->
+tags: delphi code-beautifier-collection
+title: 'HardQuery Report: Using log4net now'
 ---
 (CSDN Dec 04, 2006)